ethereum-optimism/community-hub/src/docs/governance/attestation-station.md

 <!-- TODO: Add source code link when we have an authoritative source -->

 ## What can attestations be used for?
-Attestations can be used for a wide variety of applications including voting, reputations scores, reviews, and more.
+Attestations can be used for a wide variety of applications including voting, reputations / credit scores, reviews, and more.

 As an example, attestations written to the AttestationStation form the base layer of reputation for the [Optimism Citizen House](https://community.optimism.io/docs/governance/citizens-house/).